ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/04-graph-traversal.md

 Our first method for organised graph traversal is called [depth-first search]{.term} (DFS).
-Whenever a vertex $v$ is visited during the search, DFS will recursively visit all of $v$ 's unvisited neighbors.
+Whenever a vertex $v$ is visited during the search, DFS will recursively visit all of $v$ 's unvisited neighbours.
 Equivalently, DFS will add all edges leading out of $v$ to a stack.
 The next vertex to be visited is determined by popping the stack and following that edge.
 The effect is to follow one branch through the graph to its conclusion, then it will